dylankb/what-i-know-css/README.md

 `padding: 8px 15px`

-### Border-radius
+### `border-radius`

-* Avoiding flat edges: If you want buttons to not have flat edges (when the font changes), make sure the `border-radius` is larger than the font height.
+Avoiding flat edges: If you want buttons to not have flat edges (when the font changes), make sure the `border-radius` is larger than the font height.

+Pixels values vs. percentage: Percentage widths can be great in certain instances, especially when making something like a circle, but can sometimes lead to unexpected shapes, especially for longer objects.
+Look at the MDN example for a `border-radius` of 50% [here](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius#Examples).
+A border radius equal to the font height (see above) would have more traditionally standard looking borders.

 **Buttons**